 Hilleños prize our historic character, viewing it as a cultural resource well worth caring for.
-Like art or music, historic architecture enhances our quality of life.
+Like art or music, being able to experience the historic form of our neighborhood and its original architecture enhances our quality of life.

 One of the purposes of Nob Hill Neighborhood Association is to preserve Nob Hill’s historic character and landmarks.
 We do this through efforts to uphold beneficial community planning and by educational outreaches like our annual architectural walks.
 We help Hilleños learn about NM 50% tax credits that can help them renovate their houses.